Omar Bongo: Leadership style

 Bongo used part of the money to build up a fairly large circle of people who supported him such as government ministers, high administrators, and army officers.
-He had learned from Léon M'ba how to give government ministries to different tribal groups so that someone from every important group had a representative in the government.
+He had learned from M'ba how to give government ministries to different tribal groups so that someone from every important group had a representative in the government.
 Bongo had no ideology beyond self-interest, but there was no opposition with an ideology either.
 He ruled by knowing how the self-interest of others could be manipulated.
 He was skilled at persuading opposition figures to become his allies.
 He offered critics modest slices of the nation's oil wealth, co-opting or buying off opponents rather than crushing them outright.
 He became the most successful of all Africa's Francophone leaders, comfortably extending his political dominance into the fifth decade.

 When multi-party presidential elections were held in 1993, which he won, the poll was marred by allegations of rigging, with the opposition claiming that chief rival, Father Paul Mba Abessole, was robbed of victory.
 Gabon found itself on the brink of a civil war, as the opposition staged violent demonstrations.
 Determined to prove that he was not a dictator who relied on brute force for his political survival, Bongo entered into talks with the opposition, negotiating what became known as the Paris Agreement.
 When Bongo won the second presidential elections held in 1998, similar controversy raged over his victory.
 The president responded by meeting some of his critics to discuss revising legislation to guarantee free and fair elections.
 After Bongo's Gabonese Democratic Party scored a landslide victory in the 2001 legislative elections, Bongo offered government posts to influential opposition members.
 Father Abessole accepted a ministerial post in the name of "friendly democracy".